 What are the requirements to study abroad?

-- You must be a currently enrolled student with a GPA of 2.5 or higher (UC Cork and Copenhagen Business School require a min.
-GPA of 3.0; the Prague program requires a GPA of 3.2 or higher).
+- You must be a currently enrolled student with a GPA of 2.5 or higher (some programs have higher GPA requirements).

 - You must have sophomore or junior standing by the time you plan to go abroad.

 - Students with less than 30 credits (first year students) OR students within 30 credits of graduation (seniors) may only study at our Madrid campus.

 - You must not have transferred in to Suffolk with more than 60 credits.

 - You must be in good academic, disciplinary, and financial standing with the university.